Top-5 Kansas City Scouts of All-Time

 Golden oldie Gary Bergman was 37 years old when he became a member of the Scouts.
 The team acquired him on Aug.
 22, 1975 from the Detroit Red Wings, along with netminder Bill McKenzie in exchange for goalie Peter McDuffe and center Glen Burdon.
 Bergman had already played 11 seasons in the NHL prior to the trade, and solidified himself as an earnest, hard-nosed blueliner who could also chip in offensively.

 The 1975-76 NHL season was Bergman’s final one in the NHL and his lone season for the Scouts.
-It would also end up being one of his finest performances, solidifying him as the best rearguard to wear the Scouts uniform.
+It would also end up being one of his finest performances, solidifying him as the finest rearguard to wear the Scouts uniform.

 Bergman played in 75 of the team’s 80 games that season.
 In the process, he tallied five goals, 33 assists and 38 points.
 That led all Scouts defenders in scoring, and saw Bergman finish third overall on the team among all skaters.
-Those 33 assists were his most in a season for his entire 12-year career.
+Those 33 assists were the most in a season for his entire 12-year career.

 Furthermore, Bergman was an important role model for a very young Scouts hockey club.